Common Boxwood Buxus sempervirens

 Quick ID Hints:

-- Leaves with white pubescence along midrib below
+- Leaves have white pubescence along midrib below

-- Leaves about 1" long and half as wide
+- Leaves are about 1 inch long and half as wide

 - Profile Video: